Information Technology Sector Rating: Neutral

 Business investment in information processing, software, and industrial equipment in the U.S. has increased significantly.
 The Technology sector continues to play a pivotal role in advances in robotics and automation, the transformation toward big data and cloud computing, the software and artificial intelligence that make it work, and smartphones, tablets, and network interfaces to enable us to use it.
 In the wake of the COVID-19 pandemic, higher wages, labor shortages and input inflation has resulted in an acceleration in investment in productivity- and labor-enhancing technologies.

-Counterbalancing the strong fundamentals, investor optimism about future growth potential has pushed many valuation measures to well above their historical averages, and higher interest rates may weigh on investors’ perceived value of future earnings.
+Counterbalancing the strong fundamentals, investor optimism about future growth potential has pushed many valuation measures to well above their historical averages, and higher interest rates may weigh on investors’ perceived value of future earnings—though there is little evidence of a direct relationship between Technology relative performance and interest rates.
 Additionally, there are rising legislative and antitrust risks for some of the largest companies in the sector.
-Finally, strong relative price momentum earlier in the COVID-19 crisis has faltered in recent quarters.

 Positives for the sector: